RagnarB83/ash-documentation/docs/_build/html/_sources/module_QM-MM.rst.txt

 To do QM/MM, one combines a defined QMtheory object (:doc:`QM-interfaces`) and an MMtheory object in QMMMTheory object and then specifies which atoms are QM and which are MM and the type of QM-MM coupling (typically electrostating embedding).
-Note that in contrast to a QMtheory object or an MMtheory object, we pass a fragment object to a QMMMTheory object so that the QMMMTheory object can define the division of QM-region and MM-region.
+Note that in contrast to a QMtheory object or an MMtheory object, we also pass a fragment object to a QMMMTheory object so that the QMMMTheory object can define the division of QM-region and MM-regions.

 ######################################